uvapl/uva-prog-physics/10 Week 1/10 Python Practice/30 Hackers.md

 * `Z = W + X + Y + B + C - 2 * D`
 * `R = the remainder when Z is divided by 7`

 The value of R is the day of the week, where 0 represents Sunday, 1 is Monday, ..., 6 is Saturday.
-If the computed value of R is a negative number, add 7 to get a non negative number between 0 and 6 (you don’t need to do this in the code).
+If the computed value of R is a negative number, add 7 to get a non negative number between 0 and 6 (you don't need to do this in the code).
 Print out R. You can check to be sure your code is working by looking at [timeanddate.com](http://www.timeanddate.com/calendar/).

-Run some test cases: try today’s date, your birth date, and whatever else interests you!
-Feel free to submit your `zellers.py` code if you wish, we’ll certainly take a look at it if you do.
+Run some test cases: try today's date, your birth date, and whatever else interests you!
+Feel free to submit your `zellers.py` code if you wish, we'll certainly take a look at it if you do.

-# Exercise OPT.2 -- Secret Messages
+## Secret Messages

-OPTIONAL!
 This exercise is tricky!
 Be sure to ask the assistants for help if you need them!

 The goal of this exercise is to write a cyclic cipher to encrypt messages.
 This type of cipher was used by Julius Caesar to communicate with his generals.
 It is very simple to generate but it can actually be easily broken and does not provide the security one would hope for.